 Thank you for visiting our online vendor portal!

 A curated list of local LGBT2Q+ makers, creators, and vendors that you have come to expect and are excited to see throughout our annual StreetFair.
 Scroll through to support our local community members.
-Many of them are offering exclusive specials discount codes available on our portal.
 If you are an LGBT2Q+ maker, creator, or vendor and are interested in being included please contact [email protected]

 SOAP is a proud partner of Pride Toronto offering the Official Virtual Pride 2020 tee!
 A portion of proceeds from each t-shirt will go to support Maggie’s: The Toronto Sex Workers Action Project.